 DATELINE — Today, Friends in Adoption, a not-for-profit, licensed adoption agency providing adoption services in the U.S.A., proudly announced that it is being recognized in Celebrating Everyday Change-Makers in Child Welfare — a first-of-its-kind report highlighting more than 70 child welfare agencies across the country that partnered with the HRC Foundation’s All Children – All Families (ACAF) project to improve the services they provide to the LGBTQ community, including children in foster care and prospective foster and adoptive parents.
 These organizations serve more than 350,000 clients annually in 23 states, and employ nearly 11,000.

 Friends in Adoption is largely known as “FIA”, an acronym that also stands for Fully Inclusive Agency.
-“Inclusiveness means that FIA respects all members of the adoption circle and does not discriminate against prospective birth or adoptive family members on the basis of race, ethnicity, marital status, age, religion, physical disability, income, sexual orientation, or gender identity/expression (SOGIE).
+“Inclusiveness means that FIA respects all members of the adoption triad and does not discriminate against prospective birth or adoptive family members on the basis of race, ethnicity, marital status, age, religion, physical disability, income, sexual orientation, or gender identity/expression (SOGIE).
 Inclusiveness means treating all people with equality.
 It means in the circle of adoption, birth or first parent(s) are respected as equal to adoptive parent(s) regardless of SOGIE.
 It means among prospective adoptive parent(s) they are respected as equally eligible to become qualified adoptive parent(s).
 We respect the uniqueness of each individual and welcome diversity within the circle of adoption!”, stated FIA’s inclusiveness page on FIA’s website.